 Children learn so much by looking at themselves in the mirror.
 Turn on the light in the bathroom or grab a foldable mirror and place it on the floor.

 Ask your child to make the feeling face you say, when you say it (happy, sad, happy, sad).
-Take turns (as an adult) making the faces your kids name.
+Work on turn taking by making the faces your kids name.
 This game is bound to bring some laughter!
 Repeat with more emotions words.
 Learn more about this activity here.

 5. Play emotion memory card games.